evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 ![Image with caption](/program-synthesis-primer/assets/synthesis-problem/synthesizer-gut.png )

-Thus, the better the writer (closer to ground-truth), the fewer programs the checker has to check.
+Thus, <ins>the better the writer (closer to ground-truth), the fewer programs the checker has to check</ins>.
 To implement a reasonable program writer, we turn to language models.

 # language models